-Wake Forest Baptist Health (WFBH) offers a one-year PGY1 Pharmacy Residency in an Ambulatory Care Setting.
-The resident will have the opportunity for direct patient care services in a variety of ambulatory practice settings, such as within provider clinics and pharmacist-run clinics, or as part of the transitional care team.
-She or he also will have inpatient and medication safety experiences to become a well-rounded practitioner.
+Wake Forest Baptist Health offers a one-year PGY1 Pharmacy Residency in an Ambulatory Care Setting.
+The resident will have the opportunity for direct patient care services in a variety of ambulatory practice settings such as within provider or pharmacist-run clinics or as part of the value-based care and transitional care team as well as inpatient and medication safety experiences in order to become a well-rounded practitioner.
 Two positions are available.

 Hear from our current and past residents on their experiences.